battlesnake/git-doc/index.md

 Check your working tree to ensure that this is indeed the commit that you want to rescue.

-As the commit is at the top of a branch (or indeed on any branch), HEAD no longer points to a branch.
-Thus you will get a warning about "detached HEAD".

 Create a branch from this commit:

 	$ git branch <branch-name> HEAD